 Research

 Lee Laboratory at the College of Pharmacy, Ewha Womans University is focusing on the development of innovative strategies, aimed at targeted-modulating gut microbiome, apoptosis, and/or immune systems for the effective management of inflammation-related diseases, especially inflammatory bowel diseases, and cancer.
-Our translational biomedical research utilizes tools of pharmaceutics, nanotechnology, biomaterials, drug delivery, and biomacromolecules/tissue engineering to achieve our goals.
+To achieve our goals, we employ a translational biomedical approach that integrates pharmaceutics, nanotechnology, biomaterials, drug delivery, and biomacromolecules/tissue engineering.

-1) Modulating apoptosis with Nano/Biomedicine: Apoptosis is a physiological mechanism that eliminates excessive, damaged, or unwanted cells, playing a crucial role in maintaining homeostasis in multicellular organisms.
-The pathogenesis of various diseases, including cancer, neurodegenerative disorders, autoimmune disorders, heart diseases, and infectious diseases such as AIDS is closely linked to aberrant apoptosis.
-To enhance apoptotic processes for cancer treatment or suppress the processes for anti-inflammation therapy, our lab focuses on the development of nano/biomedicine capable of modulating apoptosis effectively.
+1) Modulating apoptosis with Nano/Biomedicine: Apoptosis is a critical physiological process responsible for the removal of excessive, damaged, or unwanted cells, playing an essential role in maintaining homeostasis in multicellular organisms.
+Dysregulation of apoptosis is implicated in the pathogenesis of numerous diseases, including cancer, neurodegenerative disorders, autoimmune diseases, heart diseases, and infectious diseases such as AIDS.
+To either enhance apoptotic processes for cancer therapy or suppress them for anti-inflammatory treatment, our laboratory is focused on developing nano/biomedicine capable of effectively modulating apoptosis.

 2) Improving Immunity with Nano/Biomedicine: Our immune system can detect and eliminate foreign pathogens by generating systemic immune responses.
 Developing a novel strategy that harnesses the potential of our immune system to sense and eradicate tumors could bring innovative changes to cancer therapy.
 Our lab is working on novel anti-cancer immunotherapy strategies based on nanomedicine/biomedicine, effectively manipulating the immune system and tumor cells to eliminate primary and metastatic tumors through educated immune responses.
 On the other hand, dysregulated immune responses are highly associated with various immune diseases.
 Thus, another goal of our research is to develop novel anti-inflammation immunotherapy strategies based on nanomedicine/biomedicine for effective management of immune system disorders.